hep-gc/cloudscheduler/unit_tests/web_tests/web_test_docs.md

 The `get_homepage_login` function gets the homepage using username/password authentication.
 It requires the driver and the user's csv2 username and password as arguments.

-The `wait_for_openstack_poller` function tries a specified number of times to check if an object exists, in order to wait for the openstack poller.
+The `wait_for_openstack_poller` function tries a specified number of times to update a cloud with an object, in order to wait for the openstack poller.
 Its arguments are as follows:
 - `cloud_name`, the name of the cloud the object should be in
-- `item_flag`, the flag for the type of item being looked for
-- `item_name`, the name of the individual item being looked for
+- `args`, a list of item flags and names of the objects being updated with
 - `wait`, the amount of times to look before failing (defaults to `sys.MAXSIZE`)
 - `output`, whether to print the error messages or not (defaults to `False`)